| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 1After these things I saw another angel coming down from heaven, having great authority, and the earth was illumined with his glory.
 2And he cried out with a mighty voice, saying, "Fallen, fallen is Babylon the great!
 She has become a dwelling place of demons and a prison of every unclean spirit, and a prison of every unclean and hateful bird.
 3"For all the nations have drunk of the wine of the passion of her immorality, and the kings of the earth have committed acts of immorality with her, and the merchants of the earth have become rich by the wealth of her sensuality."

 18:1 "I saw another angel coming down from heaven, having great authority" This is another powerful angel.
+The term "authority" (exousia) is not used for any other angel in the book.

-Special Topic: Authority (exousia
+Special Topic: Authority (exousia)

 18:2 "'Fallen, fallen is Babylon the great!'"
-This phrase is an allusion Isa.
+This phrase is an allusion to Isa.
 21:9 and/or Jer.
 51:8.
+If I have identified "Babylon the great" correctly, this this refers to apostate Judaism being completely destroyed!

 This is one example of the difficulty in interpreting the book of the Revelation.
 A piece of information is brought in at one point in the vision, partially developed at another point, and fully developed in yet another vision (e.g., cf. Rev. 11:8; 14:8; and 16:19-20 or this may be another example of recapitulation between the seven literary units).

-▣ "She has become a dwelling place of demons and a prison of every unclean spirit, and a prison of every unclean and hateful bird" This is an allusion to the OT imagery of the ruins of ancient cities:
+▣ "She has become a dwelling place of demons and a prison of every unclean spirit, and a prison of every unclean and hateful bird" This is an allusion to the OT imagery of the deserted ruins of ancient cities:

 1. Babylon (cf. Isa.
 13:21-22; 14:23; Jer.
 50:39; 51:37)